Latest Press Release

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for Japan increased 1.2 percent, and The Conference Board Coincident Economic Index® (CEI) increased 0.2 percent in September.
+The Conference Board Leading Economic Index® (LEI) for Japan decreased 0.8 percent and The Conference Board Coincident Economic Index® (CEI) increased 0.5 percent in September.

-With the increase of 1.2 percent in September, The Conference Board LEI for Japan now stands at 100.1 (2004=100).
-Based on revised data, this index decreased 0.1 percent in August and increased 0.3 percent in July.
-During the six-month span through September, the index increased 4.3 percent, and all ten components advanced (diffusion index, six-month span equals 100.0 percent).
+With the decrease of 0.8 percent in September, The Conference Board LEI for Japan now stands at 103.3 (2010=100).
+Based on revised data, this index increased 0.1 percent in August and decreased 0.3 percent in July.
+During the six-month span through September, the index increased 0.2 percent, and six of the ten components advanced (diffusion index, six-month span equals 60.0 percent).

 COINCIDENT INDICATORS.
-Three of the four components that make up The Conference Board CEI for Japan increased in September.
-The positive contributors to the index – in order from the largest positive contributor to the smallest – include number of employed persons, industrial production and the retail, wholesale, and manufacturing sales* component.
-Wage and salary income declined in September.
+All four components that make up The Conference Board CEI for Japan increased in September.
+The positive contributors to the index – in order from the largest positive contributor to the smallest – include number of employed persons, wage and salary income, industrial production, and the retail, wholesale, and manufacturing sales* component.

-With the increase of 0.2 percent in September, The Conference Board CEI for Japan now stands at 96.8 (2004=100).
-Based on revised data, this index decreased 0.1 percent in August and increased 0.1 percent in July.
-During the six-month span through September, the index remained the same, and three of the four components advanced (diffusion index, six-month span equals 75.0 percent).
+With the increase of 0.5 percent in September, The Conference Board CEI for Japan now stands at 98.6 (2010=100).
+Based on revised data, this index decreased 0.2 percent in August and decreased 0.1 percent in July.
+During the six-month span through September, the index increased 0.5 percent, and two of the four components advanced (diffusion index, six-month span equals 62.5 percent).

-* The series in The Conference Board LEI that are based on our estimates are real operating profits, the six month growth rate of labor productivity and new orders for machinery.
+The series in The Conference Board LEI that are based on our estimates are the six-month growth rate of labor productivity, real operating profits and new orders for machinery.
 The series in The Conference Board CEI that is based on our estimates is real manufacturing sales.

 Professional Contacts at The Conference Board: